 This feature forces the Coldcard to start in HSM mode immediately after boot up (after entry of the master PIN).

-You specify a 6-digit numeric code and if that code is provided in the first 30 seconds after startup, the Coldcard will leave HSM mode.
-(The HSM policy file is erased in this process, and the Red/green LED will be left as Red.)
+You specify a 6-digit numeric code and if that code is provided in the first 60 seconds after startup, the Coldcard will leave HSM mode.
 Alternatively, you may set Do not accept any code, and the Coldcard can never leave HSM mode.

 !!! warning “Bricking Hazard”